pesoproject/new-website/bofs.md

  CASS Community BOF Days enable the high-performance computing community to engage with scientific software teams to discuss their latest development efforts.
 Each of the 2024 BOF sessions on a given topic will last from 60 to 90 minutes and include a brief overview and a Q&A. We will use Zoom to conduct the BOFs.

+ **Please note:**
- **Please note:** CASS will not host a BOF session at 1 pm ET on Wednesday, June 12.
+ - CASS will not host a BOF session at 1 pm ET on Wednesday, June 12.
 Instead, we bring to your attention the monthly HPC Best Practices Webinar and provide a direct link to the sign-up page for the webinar.
+ - Each BOF has its own Zoom registration link.
+Sign up for each BOF separately.
+ - If two BOFs are listed at the same time, they will run in parallel using separate Zoom sessions.

 |**Date**| **Time (ET)** | **Topic (Select Title for Details)** | **Sign up** |